-- 1 Log in to the Foglight browser interface. - 2 Ensure that the navigation panel is open. - To open the navigation panel, click the right-facing arrow on the left. - 3 On the navigation panel, under Homes, click VMware Environment or Hyper-V Environment. - The VMware Environment or Hyper-V Environment dashboard opens. - 4 Select a Virtual Machine that you want to protect from the Monitoring > Virtual Machine Quick View > Virtual Machines tree view. - The VM Automation (Data Protection) view appears in the middle of Virtual Machine Summary view. - 5 Click Virtual Standby.
+- 1 Log in to the Foglight browser interface. - 2 Ensure that the navigation panel is open. - 3 On the navigation panel, under Homes, click VMware Environment or Hyper-V Environment. - The VMware Environment or Hyper-V Environment dashboard opens. - 4 Select a Virtual Machine that you want to protect from the Monitoring > Virtual Machine Quick View > Virtual Machines tree view. - The VM Automation (Data Protection) view appears in the middle of Virtual Machine Summary view. - 5 Click Virtual Standby.
 The VM Virtual Standby Wizard opens. - 6 In the Virtual Standby Core Server step, verify the Core Server information, and then click Next. - NOTE: Currently only the virtual standby deployment in VMware is supported.
 If you need to deploy a virtual standby on Hyper-V/VirtualBox/Azure, go to the Rapid Recovery console.